fed-v/nuxt3-boilerplate/README.md

 * Unit testing using Vitest
 * Sample server route ready for backend API calls
 * Dockerfile to efficiently build the application in both development and production environments while keeping the final production image as lean as possible.
+* Husky for running linters and formatters on pre-commit
+* ESLint to catch bugs early in the development process
+* Prettier for enforcing consistent code formatting

 ## Setup